microsoft/vscode-docs/docs/languages/typescript.md

 VS Code provides many features for TypeScript out of the box.
 In addition to what comes built-in, you can install an extension for greater functionality.

-<div class="marketplace-extensions-typescript"></div>
+<div class="marketplace-extensions-typescript-curated"></div>

-> Tip: The extensions shown above are dynamically queried.
-Click on an extension tile above to read the description and reviews to decide which extension is best for you.
+> Tip: Click on an extension tile above to read the description and reviews to decide which extension is best for you.
 See more in the [Marketplace](https://marketplace.visualstudio.com).

 ## Next Steps